 1972 Eisenhower Dollar – Type 3 (Modified High Relief)

 The 1972 Type 3 Eisenhower dollar used a new reverse die that was created and used from September through the rest of the year.
 The islands on the earth that are rising over the moon on the reverse of this variety appear beneath and to the left of Florida and the overall relief and details of the earth are strengthened.
+On most strikes, earth is completely defined and does not blend in with the field of the coin on the left-hand side.
 The eagle's breast feathers are smooth and are not well defined.
 This variety is also known as the "Normal Reverse" in some publications.

 06 of 07